SamanthaR9/SamanthaR9/README.md

 ## :snake: Python / Google Colab
 [Python Coding](student.ipynb)<br>
 This project demonstrates my use of Python for data analysis within a Jupyter Notebook environment (Google Colab).
 I worked with datasets to clean, explore, and analyse data, applying core data analysis techniques in Python.
 For this project, I loaded a dataset with student information to explore and understand the structure, cleaned missing or inconsistent data, and extracted meaningful insights through the visualisations.
 By grouping and filtering the data, I was able to add a column for 'Grades' and analyse even further. <br>
+The Pie Chart, Histogram and Bar Charts show that Grade A is the most frequent grade overall, with most classes scoring on average between 70 and 80.
+Class Nine is an outlier, with a lower average of around 40.
+This significant performance gap requires attention, and if this were used in a school then it would indicate the need for different teaching methods, or extra resources.

 ## :card_file_box: SQL / MySQL Workbench
 This project focused on relational data using the MySQL World dataset, which focuses on real-world analytical queries.
 I wrote and tested a range of SQL queries to understand how to extract, transform, and analyse structured data efficiently.
 I learned how to use: